DBaffaleuf-Tac/CLANDESTIN.IO/README.md

 |  -V / --verbose  |      False      |       N         |      When set, runs in verbose mode                                                    |
 |   -F / --force   |      False      |       N         |      When set and with dryrun off, overrides the test (run in btach mode)              |

+* --provider : as of v0.1, only SQL Server is available.
+Only use --provider=mssql
+* --tablename : full qualified name means schema.object notation, see examples below
+* --cmap : when not set, Clandestinio runs in discovery mode and leverages generative AI to detect which column can be considered personnal data.
+When set, forces a list of columns.
+* --copytable : useful to test results before implementing them.
+When set, a full copy of the base table is made and prefixed COPY_% and only data in this table will be substituted
+* --dryrun : when not set, in interactive mode a warning banner asks for confirmation before moving on with substitution.
+See examples below.
+* --verbose : prints intermediary results, specifically data samples before and after substitution, columns identification, and timing.
+* --force : bypass the warning message in non dryrun mode, to allow users to run in silent / batch mode.

 # Notes and remarks

+# Examples

 # Stats